Josh-Decime/Geist-Agent/README.md

    ```bash
    poltergeist doctor
    ```
-   *Connecting to your LLM will fail until you complete configuration*
+   *Connecting to your LLM will fail until you complete the configuration steps*

 ---